4K and Ultra HD TV

 You've probably seen a movie in 4K without even realizing it — 40% of movie theaters use 4K digital projectors to display Hollywood’s latest hits with maximum detail and depth.
 Now, imagine how lifelike watching at home would be with that many pixels on a 55", 65", or 85" screen instead of a 30-foot theater screen.
 And if you want the most theater-like experience, we now offer some very impressive 4K Ultra HD home theater projectors.

 More pixels = more picture detail

-	Whether it's a TV, a tablet, or a smartphone, the more pixels a screen has,

-	the more seamless and detailed the picture will look.
-The ideal is a screen

-	where the "pixel structure" is invisible.
-You already find that on high-end

-	tablets and phones like those with Apple's "Retina" display.
-The new 4K

-	Ultra High Definition models take television a giant step in that direction

-	— you have to stand right next to an Ultra HD TV to notice any pixels at

-	all.
-Because the picture is so clear and sharp, you can sit closer to a 4K

-	TV even if the screen is larger than your old TV.
-And that adds even more to

-	the sense of immersion.
+Whether it's a TV, a tablet, or a smartphone, the more pixels a screen has, the more seamless and detailed the picture will look.
+The ideal is a screen where the "pixel structure" is invisible.
+You already find that on high-end tablets and phones like those with Apple's "Retina" display.
+4K Ultra High Definition models take television a giant step in that direction — you have to stand right next to an Ultra HD TV to notice any pixels at all.
+Because the picture is so clear and sharp, you can actually sit closer to a 4K TV even if the screen is larger than your old TV.
+And that adds even more to the sense of immersion.

-	4K Ultra HD TVs have four times as many pixels as a 1080p HDTV, for a

-	picture that's incredibly clear, detailed, and lifelike.
+4K Ultra HD TVs have four times as many pixels as a 1080p HDTV, for a picture that's incredibly clear, detailed, and lifelike.